kevinrjones/jakarta-9-web-fundamentals/exercises/m3/instructions.md

 ## Writing Your First Servlet

 There are several steps to writing, deploying and making accessible your servlets, you have to write the code, provide the mapping and deploy the application.
-There is skeleton code provided in the `before` directory, for this exercise you will be working in the `before/src/main/java/com/knowledgespike/MainServlet.java` file, open this file now.
+There is skeleton code provided in the `before` directory, for this exercise you will be working in the `before/src/main/java/com/knowledgespike/MainServlet.java` file.

 This file already has the `MainServlet` class defined as well as the `urlPatterns` to allow you to browse to the file.
 In this exercise you will provide simple implementations of `doGet` and `doPost`